Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Results

-Figs.~\ref{fig:7}(c-f) show the non-fast compressible magnetic power spectra $P_{\rm BC,non\text{-}fast}(f_{\mathrm{rest}})$ at selected ($k_\parallel$, $k_\perp$) along four representative cuts.
-Similar to Alfvénic fluctuations, for $\chi_{\rm BC,non\text{-}fast}\ll1$, most spectral peaks are concentrated near the slow-mode frequency $f_{\rm slow}$ (Figs.~\ref{fig:7}(d,e)), confirming that these fluctuations are predominantly wave-like and primarily associated with slow modes.
-As $\chi_{\rm BC,non\text{-}fast}$ increases, $P_{\rm BC,non\text{-}fast}$ evolves from wave-like peaks to frequency-broadened spectra characterized by a plateau below $f_{\rm slow}$ and a power-law decay at higher frequencies (Figs.~\ref{fig:7}(e,f)).
+Figures~\ref{fig:1D_comp}(e,f) show the non-fast compressible magnetic power spectra $P_{\rm BC,non\text{-}fast}$ at $k_\perp=3.7\times 10^{-5}~\rm km^{-1}$ and $1.8\times 10^{-4}~\rm km^{-1}$.
+Similar to Alfvénic fluctuations, for $\chi_{\rm BC,non\text{-}fast}\ll1$, most spectral peaks are concentrated near $f_{\rm slow}$ (Figures~\ref{fig:1D_comp}(e)), confirming that these fluctuations are predominantly wave-like and primarily associated with slow modes.
+As $\chi_{\rm BC,non\text{-}fast}$ increases, $P_{\rm BC,non\text{-}fast}$ evolves from wave-like peaks to frequency-broadened spectra characterized by a plateau below $f_{\rm slow}$ and a power-law decay at higher frequencies (Figure~\ref{fig:1D_comp}(f)).
 This evolution provides evidence that slow modes undergo a weak-to-strong turbulence transition, similar to that observed in Alfvénic turbulence \citep{Zhao2024a}.

-Overall, the nonlinear frequency broadening of $P_{\rm BC,non\text{-}fast}(f_{\mathrm{rest}})$ is broadly consistent with that of Alfvénic fluctuations, with the main difference being broader and less distinct spectral peaks near $f_{\rm slow}$ (Figs.~\ref{fig:4} and \ref{fig:7}).
-This difference may arise not only from the intrinsically stronger nonlinearity of slow modes \citep{Yuen2025}, but also from additional non–slow-mode contributions that enhance the broadband character of the spectrum, such as in-phase magnetic-density fluctuations at ultra-low frequencies (Fig.~\ref{fig:3}(f)).
+Overall, the nonlinear frequency broadening of $P_{\rm BC,non\text{-}fast}$ is broadly consistent with that of Alfvénic fluctuations $P_{\rm BA}$, but with broader and less distinct spectral peaks near $f_{\rm slow}$ (Figures~\ref{fig:1D_Alfven} and \ref{fig:1D_comp}).
+This difference may reflect not only the intrinsically stronger nonlinearity of slow modes \citep{Yuen2025} but also additional non–slow-mode contributions that enhance spectral broadening, such as in-phase magnetic-density fluctuations at ultra-low frequencies (Figure~\ref{fig:2D_spec}(f)).